mozilla/leadership-training/for_mentors/tip_sheet.md

 * Schedule using Google Calendar (Appointment slots can be helpful)
 * Use Google Hangouts - "Add video call" to the meeting invite
 * Use an etherpad to keep track of an agenda / goals / timelines
-  * Example etherpad from our first mentorhsip round: [https://public.etherpad-mozilla.org/p/wow-oliver](https://public.etherpad-mozilla.org/p/wow-oliver)
+  * Example etherpad from our first mentorship round: [https://public.etherpad-mozilla.org/p/wow-oliver](https://public.etherpad-mozilla.org/p/wow-oliver)
   * Template etherpad: [https://public.etherpad-mozilla.org/p/project-mentorship-template](https://public.etherpad-mozilla.org/p/project-mentorship-template)
 * Chat - the whole cohort will be added to a chat room on [chat.mozillafoundation.org](http://chat.mozillafoundation.org/)